gtoal/genelab/README.md

 ## The software
 Here are the programs we were using when our project was complete and we mothballed the sources.
-There is some earlier code and a few ancilliary utilities in the 'old' subdirectory.
+There is some earlier code and a few ancilliary utilities in the <a href="https://gtoal.com/genelab/old/old/">old</a>
+subdirectory on my web server.
 The links below take you to prettified html versions of the code - the raw C code is downloadable from the file listing at the top of this page (currently http://gtoal.com/genelab/ )
 <ul>
 <li><a href="http://gtoal.com/genelab/.html/maketrie.c.html">maketrie</a>: This builds the trie data structure and and index back into the file of raw k-mer reads.
 By pre-building these data structures, all subsequent lookups (eg for contig building) are fast.<br/>